Is Jewish aliyah back to Israel something that Christians should encourage and support, in fulfillment of Jeremiah 16:14-16?

 Thus, I am inclined to believe that the end-time regathering, as well, will involve some type of supernatural intervention by God.
 Essentially, Israel, as a nation, will "die"; then it will be "resurrected" again, when its Messiah returns (Ezekiel 37:1-14).
 This ultimate ingathering of the descendants of Jacob very well may be part of the final harvest of "good grapes" (Revelation 14:14-16) before the "bad grapes" are thrown into the winepress of God's wrath and "trampled" by Jesus Himself (14:17-20).

 It seems to me, then, that God will not use people to perform the final ingathering of Israelites from among the nations and back to Israel.
 Rather, He will do this Himself, and this will be at the time that Yeshua, Israel's Messiah, returns to rule and reign.
 Only then will Israel live in true safety, with no more enemies to attack them.
 Only then will God show Himself holy, in person, to all the nations.
-Here are two more passages that seem to corroborate these things:
+Here are two more passages that seem to corroborate these points:

 24"No longer will the people of Israel have malicious neighbors who are painful briers and sharp thorns.
 Then they will know that I am the Sovereign LORD."
 25This is what the Sovereign LORD says: "When I gather the people of Israel from the nations where they have been scattered, I will show myself holy among them in the sight of the nations.
 Then they will live in their own land, which I gave to my servant Jacob.
 26They will live there in safety and will build houses and plant vineyards; they will live in safety when I inflict punishment on all their neighbors who maligned them.
 Then they will know that I am the LORD their God."
 (Ezekiel 28:24-26)Does Israel no longer have malicious neighbors?
 Has God Himself gathered the Israelites from the nations?
 Have all of the Israelites recognized God as being their holy God?
 Does Israel live in safety?
 Has God cleansed these people from their impurities and idols?
 Has God put His Spirit into the Israelites (in fulfillment of Zechariah 12:10), and do they follow His decrees and keep His laws?
 No, by and large, these things have not happened.
-And they will not happen until after the Messiah of Israel returns physically and presents Himself before them, in their midst.
-Only then will they have undeniable proof that He exists and that He has saved them from all of their enemies.

 24For I will take you out of the nations; I will gather you from all the countries and bring you back into your own land.
 25I will sprinkle clean water on you, and you will be clean; I will cleanse you from all your impurities and from all your idols.
 26I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.
 27And I will put my Spirit in you and move you to follow my decrees and be careful to keep my laws.
 28You will live in the land I gave your forefathers; you will be my people, and I will be your God.
 (Ezekiel 36:24-28)